emacs-mirror/emacs/mps/manual/source/glossary/r.rst

-            The :term:`client program` is free to represent references as it chooses (for example, with :term:`tags <tagged reference>`), provided that it is able to decode a reference from its representation into the MPS interface representation and encode a reference from the MPS into its representation.
+            The :term:`client program` is free to represent references as it chooses (for example, with :term:`tags <tagged reference>`), provided that during :term:`scanning <scan>`
+            it is able to decode a reference from its representation into the MPS interface representation and encode a reference from the MPS into its representation.

     reference counting